mohamed-mosbah/AVR-Practice/README.md

 # AVR-Practice
 Practicing Embedded Software Development on AVR microcontrollers

-This Repository is for tracking my code while practicing coding different drivers for ATMega32

 # MCAL
 >The Microcontroller Abstraction Layer (MCAL) is the lowest software layer of the Basic Software.
 It is uC dependent and contains drivers to enable the access of on-chip peripheral devices of a microcontroller and off-chip memory mapped peripheral devices by a defined API.
 The purpose is to make higher software layers independent of the microcontroller.